itsumura-h/nim-basolato/documents/en/security.md

 ## Session
-Basolato use [nimAES](https://github.com/jangko/nimAES) as session DB.
-We have a plan to be able to choose Redis in the future.
+Basolato use [nimAES](https://github.com/jangko/nimAES) as file session DB.

 If you set `sessionId` in arg of `newSession()`, it return existing session otherwise create new session.